Kory291/gherkin-formatter/README.md

 ### Scenario discovery

-- [ ] be able to scan for all `.feature` files in project structure
+- [x] be able to scan for all `.feature` files in project structure
 Note: Assumed project structure is that all `.feature` files are in a directory `features/` or in sub-directories within that `feature/` directory.
+- [ ] read feature files that where found and save them

 ### Formatting options